ht175/IDS721-Project3/README.md

 5. Clean up (Not terminating your resources will result in charges to your account.)

- or the full result, please refer to this https://github.com/ht175/IDS721-Project3/blob/main/start_up_prediction.ipynb
+ For the full result, please refer to this https://github.com/ht175/IDS721-Project3/blob/main/start_up_prediction.ipynb